-To use your retirement funds in a ROBS strategy, they must be in a qualified, tax-deferred retirement account per the IRS.
-Roth IRA accounts are not a qualified plan according to IRS guidelines.
+To use your retirement funds in a ROBS strategy, you must be able to roll the funds in to a 401(k) plan.
+Roth IRA accounts cannot be rolled in to a 401(K) Plan according to IRS guidelines

 An Innovative Way of Funding Your Business